Lillian Somoza de Sevilla Sacasa: Queen of the Army

-The great coronation parade was held on the afternoon of the 14th, crowds of citizens gathered on the sidewalks to contemplate the passage of that march in the style of the princesses of fairy tales, which left at 4:30 p.m. from the private residence of the President, headed by a Herald on foot, followed by Criers on Horseback, a Fence formed by the "Imperial Guard" guarding the Chariot of Her Majesty Lillian I, followed by the Musical Band of the National Guard and closing the parade Army Squadrons in field suit; the parade went through the main streets of downtown Managua, leaving the private residence of the presidential family went north on Bolivar Avenue until reaching Darío Park, passing through the Cathedral Square to take First Avenue East to the north, to the exit house.
-At night, the streets and squares of Managua, especially illuminated for the occasion, were again crowded with public; in the four corners around the Palace beer stalls were set up for those who wanted it.
-At 9:00 p.m. to the chords of the National Anthem made their entrance to the Palace through the main door, President Somoza and the First Lady Doña Salvadora, followed by the grandmothers of the Queen, Mrs. Julia García Vda. de Somoza and Mrs. Casimira Sacasa Vda. de Debayle, all standing on the portico of the entrance, accompanied by the Departmental Brides, to receive the Sovereign.
+The great coronation parade was held on the afternoon of the 14th, crowds of citizens gathered on the sidewalks to contemplate the passage of that march in the style of the princesses of fairy tales, which left at 4:30 p.m. from the private residence of the president, headed by a herald on foot, followed by criers on horseback, a fence formed by the "Imperial Guard" guarding the chariot of Her Majesty Lillian I, followed by the Musical Band of the National Guard and closing the parade army squadrons in field suits; the parade went through the main streets of downtown Managua, leaving the private residence of the presidential family went north on Bolivar Avenue until reaching Darío Park, passing through the Cathedral Square to take First Avenue East to the north, to the exit house.
+At night, the streets and squares of Managua, especially illuminated for the occasion, were again crowded with public; in the four corners around the palace beer stalls were set up for those who wanted it.
+At 9:00 p.m., to the chords of the National Anthem, making their entrance to the Palace through the main door were President Somoza and the First Lady Doña Salvadora, followed by the grandmothers of the Queen, Mrs. Julia García Vda. de Somoza and Mrs. Casimira Sacasa Vda. de Debayle, all standing on the portico of the entrance, accompanied by the Departmental Brides, to receive the Sovereign.

-At 9:30 p.m. in an elegant imperial-style carriage pulled by two magnificent horses, Lillian made her triumphal entry, accompanied by her Bridesmaids: the Bride of the Army of Managua, Miss Lillian Molieri and the Bride of the Army of Carazo, Miss Isabel Genie.
+At 9:30 p.m., in an elegant imperial-style carriage pulled by two magnificent horses, Lillian made her triumphal entry, accompanied by her bridesmaids: the Bride of the Army of Managua, Miss Lillian Molieri and the Bride of the Army of Carazo, Miss Isabel Genie.
 They were on seats decorated in blue and white and the wheels of the carriage adorned with roses.
-Descending from the landó, the Queen was thunderously applauded by the public, being received by her father, who led her through the halls of the Palace to her red and silver throne, located in the western garden, while the "imposing" notes of the Hymn to the Queen of the Army were played.
+Descending from the landó, the Queen was thunderously applauded by the public, being received by her father, who led her through the halls of the palace to her red and silver throne, located in the western garden, while the "imposing" notes of the Hymn to the Queen of the Army were played.

 The Archbishop of Managua, Monsignor José Antonio Lezcano y Ortega, accompanied by the Vicar Monsignor Vélez, the parish priest Pbro.
 Manuel Argüello and Father Carranza, performed the coronation, imitating the style of European monarchies, in which the highest ecclesiastical dignity performs coronation ceremonies.

 Later "Queen Lillian" made deliveries of gold and precious stones decorations to the organizers of the event and went on to dance the first piece with her father.
-Four orchestras enlivened the party that lasted until 4:00 in the morning; two orchestras were located on the ground floor and two others on the top floor of the Palace, were these: the National Guard Orchestra, the Black Cat, the Vega Matus and the GNOW of the artists Urroz.
+Four orchestras enlivened the party that lasted until 4:00 in the morning; two orchestras were located on the ground floor and two others on the top floor of the Palace: the National Guard Orchestra, the Black Cat, the Vega Matus and the GNOW of the artists Urroz.